viant/bqtail/README.md

 ## Contributing to bqtail

-bqtail is an open source project and contributors are welcome!
+BqTail is an open source project and contributors are welcome!

 See [TODO](TODO.md)